-While works are underway, you and the contractor are responsible for coordination of the works including site safety, protection of property and temporary accommodation, as required.
+While works are underway, you and the contractor are responsible for the coordination of all the works including site safety, protection of property and temporary accommodation, as required.

 Grant funds will only be paid as a lump sum on acceptable completion of the works and cannot be paid as progress payments.
 Funds will be paid directly to the contractor.